hooroo/squinty/README.md

 # Squinty

 A ruby gem to control a [Neopixel strip](http://www.adafruit.com/category/168) with build light colours and effects, via a [Moteino](http://lowpowerlab.com/moteino/).
-It uses the same interface as the [Blinky](https://github.com/perryn/blinky) gem, the idea being that the adapter can take one or the other and you can duck-type yourself into bliss.
+It extends the [Blinky](https://github.com/perryn/blinky) gem interface, adding a few more methods to the mix.
+The idea is that if your project already supports Blinky, Squinty will work just fine.

 ## Installation